Shakthivelms8/dp-420-cosmos-db-dev/instructions/04-sdk-connect.md

 1. Close your web browser window or tab.

-## View the Microsoft.Azure.Cosmos library on NuGet
+## Task 03: View the Microsoft.Azure.Cosmos library on NuGet

 The NuGet website contains a searchable index of packages that are available to import into your .NET applications.
 To import prerelease packages such as **Microsoft.Azure.Cosmos**, you can use the NuGet website to get the appropriate versions and commands to import the package into your applications.